dnielsen/redis_on_windows/README.md

 # Running Redis on Linux on Windows 10

-Windows Subsystem for Linux (WSL)
+Windows Subsystem for Linux

 Yes, you heard right.
-Starting with the Windows 10 (v1709 - 2017-09, Fall Creators Update), you can run at least a half-dozen flavors of Linux on Windows, and you can run Redis on top of any ofthem.
+Starting with the Windows 10 (v1709 - 2017-09, Fall Creators Update), you can run at least a half-dozen flavors of Linux on the Windows Subsystem for Linux (WSL), and you can run Redis on top of anyone of those flavors.
 No VM required.
 No Docker either.
 Sure, you can download the Redis-CLI and connect to Redis Enterprise Cloud running Redis-as-a-Service on AWS, Azure, GCP, IBM Cloud, Pivotal Web Services or Heroku.
 I often encourage this for trying sample code.
 But now, for developers who use Windows 10, I  recommend running Redis on Linux on Windows.
 So here's how it works!

 1. Enable Windows Subsystem for Linux
 Follow the instructions on the Microsoft Docs webstie (https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 The short version is: Open PowerShell as Administrator and run this command to enable Windows Subsystem for Linux (WSL):